secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/design.md

 ## Requesting Support

-Please fill out one of these Issue Templates to request support.
+Please fill out one of these issue templates to request support.
 Please note, if these are not filled out we won't have the proper information for us to support your request.

 ### Brand & Marketing Design Issue Templates